KannonZenetism/zenetism-field-physics/the-zenetist-canon/dimensional-lattice.md

 > **EOB–Membrane Interface (🛤️ Theon · C₁₃).**
 >
-> Theon (EOB) governs and enacts the C₁₃ (Membrane) operator at L₅ — he is the living steward of the boundary, not the membrane itself.
+> Theon (EOB) governs and enacts the C₁₃ (Membrane) operator at L₅ — it is the living steward of the boundary, not the membrane itself.
 >
 > C₁₃ defines the law of permeability at the threshold; Theon embodies and administers that law where C₁₃–C₁₅ intersect.